bruth/fio/README.md

-# InputIO
+# fio

-InputIO is a set of utilities for getting/setting data in HTML input and select form fields more consistently type coercion and validation.
+"fio" (form IO) is a set of utilities for getting/setting data in HTML input and select form fields more consistently type coercion and validation.

 It follows these conventions: